 cd /usr/local/directadmin/custombuild ./build update ./build set exim yes ./build exim

 If you have trouble using the default ALT + Button1 click keymap in Linux to add to a multi-cursor selection in PHPStorm or any other JetBrains product, you may be able to adjust the default keymap, but if you are like me, you could just as easily use an easier approach.
 Just add the “super” or “windows” key to the combination.
-So, try Super + ALT + Button1.
+So, try Super + ALT + Button1 check stub maker for your business.
 That works for me as the desktop environment doesn’t see it as an ALT + Button1 click, but PHPStorm does.
 Using ALT + button1 click alone causes issues for me because the Cinnamon desktop in LinuxMint already has ALT + Button1 mapped to something else, namely window move.
 I would change this but I actually like having that available if I need it.

 I have had an on again, off again love affair with Linux since 1998.
 It has been an enlightening experience plagues with numerous installations and CD/DVD ISO burns.
 I remember the first real exposure I had to Linux.
 I was living with my grandfather.
 I was working in a factory.
 My hobbies were computers and playing guitar.
 There wasn’t a lot to my life at that time.
 I worked, wasted money, and slept.
 I also chatted on IRC quite a bit.
 Back then, I was still on dialup so that was about the best thing to do with my internet connection.